 Address: 52, Gungnam-ro, Buyeo-gun, Chungcheongnam-do | 충청남도 부여군 부여읍 궁남로 52 / 부여 궁남지 일원

-Taking place in July in Korea, when lotus flowers are in full bloom during summer, the Buyeo Seodong Lotus Festival celebrates the romance of King Mu and Princess Seonhwa.
+Buyeo is one of the former capitals of the Baekje Kingdom, along with Gongju City.
+Both cities are worth a visit, but head to Buyeo during July in Korea, when lotus flowers are in full bloom for summer.
+The Buyeo Seodong Lotus Festival celebrates the romance of King Mu and Princess Seonhwa.

 Festival events include performances of this historical love story, as well as hands-on programs like lotus flower origami classes, soap making, candle-making sessions, and a LED lantern exhibition.

 More details here (Korean only).

 BUYEO LOTUS FESTIVAL + JEONJU HANOK VILLAGE | Enjoy the traditional side of Korea with the sight of thousands of red lotus flowers in Buyeo, and over 800 hanok houses in Jeonju Hanok Village.
 Check details here.

 Boryeong Mud Festival | 보령머드축제

 Festival Dates: July 21st – August 6th, 2023

 Address: 897-15, Daehae-ro, Boryeong-si, Chungcheongnam-do | 충청남도 보령시 대해로 897-15 (신흑동)